danielsobrado/personal-blog/content/post/introduction-to-machine-data.md

 Relying on data being spilt away from the processes is a risky matter, it can change at any time without notice, this is not part of the core features of the platform.

+You can easily leak confidential data if you are not careful, logs are less controlled than databases.